The month formally known as November has now become "Movember" and is almost upon us!

 TripAdvisor gets special mention on the "Motelier Reviews" Facebook bio:

 "I hate Trip Advisor.
-They have no proof of reviewer content.
+They have no proof of reviewer content.2) Rate them before they rate you!

 It is the most defamatory website on the planet.